 4. Preparing Your Home for Recovery

-• Create a Recovery Space: Set up a comfortable area in your home where you can rest post-surgery.
-Consider a recliner or a firm bed with plenty of pillows.
+✔️ Create a Recovery Space: Set up a comfortable rest area with pillows and a firm bed or recliner.

 5. Arrange for Post-Surgery Support